Jarzka/stylefy/README.md

 # More stuff

+- Need to namespace and unnamespace keywords in a map?
+Check you my other library: [namespafy](https://github.com/Jarzka/namespacefy)
-If you also want to present SQL queries as Clojure data, checkout [specql](https://github.com/tatut/specql).
+- If you also want to present SQL queries as Clojure data, checkout [specql](https://github.com/tatut/specql)